-Figures I.2a and I.2b report the simulation results for the second alternative scenario.
+Figures 2a and 2b report the simulation results for the second alternative scenario.
 Faster productivity growth than in the first scenario could contribute to a near-term reduction in Japan's current account surplus, and hence help reduce global current account imbalances.
-A gradual one percentage point increase in Japan's productivity growth would on impact reduce its trade and current account surpluses by about $\frac{1}{2}$ percentage point of GDP (about \$25 billion) and $\frac{3}{4}$ percentage point of GDP (about \$35 billion), respectively.
+A gradual 1 percentage point increase in Japan's productivity growth would on impact reduce its trade and current account surpluses by about 1⁄2 percentage point of GDP (about \$25 billion) and /4 percentage point of GDP (about \$35 billion), respectively.

 In this case, the current account surplus narrows more than with a smaller increase in productivity growth because the positive wealth effects stimulate investment and consumption to a larger extent.
-This decline in the current account balance is magnified by a larger appreciation of the exchange rate than under the previous scenario.
+This decline in the current account balance is magnified by a larger appreciation of the exchange rate than under the first alternative scenario.